 It doesn’t have to be.

-What is Merchandise Planning?
+What is merchandise planning?

-In layman terms, it means that if I want to buy product X with color Y and size Z from your shop, you have that available when I come knocking.
+Merchandise planning is a systematic approach to planning, buying, and selling merchandise based upon consumer demand.
+It means that if a customer wants to buy product X with color Y and size Z from your shop, you have that available when they come knocking.

 The basic concept of the merchandise planning process consists of three equally important steps: